-- 13.1 Except with the approval in writing of the Secretary of State no member shall take or hold any interest in any property held or used for the purpose of the institution or receive any remuneration for their services as a member; provided that a member who is a member of the staff of the institution (including the CEO) may receive remuneration in that capacity. - 13.2 A member who has financial interest in: - the supply of work or goods to or for the purposes of the institution;
+- 13.1 Except with the approval in writing of the Secretary of State no member shall take or hold any interest in any property held or used for the purpose of the institution or receive any remuneration for their services as a member, except where approved by the Charities Commission for the payment of Chair and provided that a member who is a member of the staff of the institution (including the CEO) may receive remuneration in that capacity. - 13.2 A member who has financial interest in: - the supply of work or goods to or for the purposes of the institution; - · any contract or proposed contract concerning the institution; or - any other matter relating to the institution and is present at a meeting of the Corporation at which the supply, contract or other matter is to be considered, shall at that meeting disclose the fact and shall not take part in the consideration or vote on any question with respect to it and shall not be counted in the quorum present at the meeting in relation to a resolution on which he is not entitled to vote.

-- any contract or proposed contract concerning the institution; or - any other matter relating to the institution and is present at a meeting of the Corporation at which the supply, contract or other matter is to be considered, shall at that meeting disclose the fact and shall not take part in the consideration or vote on any question with respect to it and shall not be counted in the quorum present at the meeting in relation to a resolution on which he is not entitled to vote.
+- 13.3 The Corporation has agreed that all members will complete and keep up to date a Register of Interests as an indicator of a commitment to the principles of good governance. - 13.4 The completed Register of Interests to be maintained by the Chief of Staff and Governance. - 13.5 The Register of Interests will be available for inspection. - in the office of the Chief of Staff and Governance in the same way as other public documents (see also paragraph 3) - at any meeting of the Corporation or committees of the Corporation. - 13.6 The Register of Interests of the Corporation of HRUC will include specific sections on the following: - i. employment/self-employment - ii. directorships of commercial companies and other organisations - iii. partnerships - iv. consultancies - v. significant shareholdings - vi. elected office. - vii. trusteeships or participation in the management of charities & other voluntary bodies - viii. public appointments (paid or unpaid) - ix. membership of professional bodies and trade or other associations - x. gifts

-- 13.3 The Corporation has agreed that all members will complete and keep up to date a Register of Interests as an indicator of a commitment to the principles of good governance. - 13.4 The completed Register of Interests to be maintained by the Governance Director. - 13.5 The Register of Interests will be available for inspection. - in the office of the Governance Director in the same way as other public documents (see also paragraph 3) - at any meeting of the Corporation or committees of the Corporation. - 13.6 The Register of Interests of the Corporation of HRUC will include specific sections on the following: - employment/self-employment - directorships of commercial companies and other organisations - partnerships - consultancies - significant shareholdings - elected office - trusteeships or participation in the management of charities & other voluntary bodies - public appointments (paid or unpaid) - membership of professional bodies and trade or other associations - gifts - 13.7 In addition members will be asked to consider the relevance of completing returns about the interest of their spouse, partner and other close relatives (including children) to the extent that they know of these interests. - 13.8 Members are requested to make known at the beginning of meetings any matters before the Corporation or committees of the Corporation in which they or anyone with a close connection to them have an interest be it financial or otherwise.
+- 13.7 In addition members will be asked to consider the relevance of completing returns about the interest of their spouse, partner and other close relatives (including children) to the extent that they know of these interests. - 13.8 Members are requested to make known at the beginning of meetings any matters before the Corporation or committees of the Corporation in which they or anyone with a close connection to them have an interest be it financial or otherwise.